Key Takeaways

 If you create a responsive website and avoid the most common mistakes webmasters make when designing for mobile,

-Pro tip: Google will love your website if it is designed for mobile and you will use it to your competitive advantage.
+Pro tip: Google will love your website if it is designed for mobile.
+You will use it to your competitive advantage.

 3. Make your website secure